prosser/UtilityTypeGenerator/README.md

 `
 1. Add the `[UtilityType("selector")]` attribute to a `partial` type, replacing `"selector"` with the selector(s) of your choice.

+## Notes on generated types

+- The generated type will be a `partial` type with the same name, type, and accessibility as the type with the `[UtilityType]` attribute.
+- Each property will have the same accessibility as the property in the input type.
+- Comments (leading trivia) from the first matching property in the input type will be copied to the generated property.
+- Initializer statements for properties will be stripped.
+If the property type is not nullable, the `= default!;` initializer will be added.

+If you need to customize the generated type, you can simply provide whatever you need in the partial type.
+Make sure to exclude any properties that you don't want to be generated if they would conflict!

 ## Supported selectors

 A selector is a string that specifies a verb (e.g., `Pick`), one or more types or nested selectors, and (for some verbs) property names.